New & Used Lexus IS: In Depth

 GET A FREE PRICE QUOTE

-The Lexus IS may be all-new, but it’s still familiar.
-By keeping the best of the previous car and improving upon its weaknesses, the 2014 IS has evolved into a more compete luxury car.
+The Lexus IS may be all-new, but it’s still familiar at the same time.
+By retaining the best of the previous car and improving upon its weaknesses, the 2014 IS has evolved into a more well-rounded luxury car.

 The IS was first introduced for 2001, then a rebadged lightly reconfigured version of the Toyota Altezza, a performance model sold in Japan.
 With a 3.0-liter in-line six-cylinder engine, rear-wheel drive, and a choice of manual or automatic transmissions, the IS 300 was taken seriously by U.S. enthusiasts almost right away and seen as a rival to the BMW 3-Series.
 Though the IS didn't quite have the handling and near-perfect balance of the BMW 3-Series, it offered strong performance, with its rating of 215 hp allowing 0-60 sprints in less than 7.5 seconds, and it had a number of appearance cues—like the chronograph-style gauge cluster—that were sportier than anything else in the Lexus lineup.